zopencommunity/meta/docs/Guides/Porting.md

   echo "envar|set|value"
 }
 ```
-ZOPEN_STABLE_DEPS/ZOPEN_STABLE_DEPS are used to identify the non-standard Zopen Community dependencies needed to build the project.
+ZOPEN_STABLE_DEPS/ZOPEN_STABLE_DEPS are used to identify the non-standard zopen community dependencies needed to build the project.

 ZOPEN_CATEGORIES represent the [categories]((https://github.com/zopen-community/meta/blob/main/data/tool_categories.txt") that the tool or library fits under.